bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-11.md

 * zip-folder with your code
 * Your lab report as a pdf.
 For more Information on the report see [the Labs and Exercises page](../).

-Lab assignments are due the day before your next lab at 10pm.

 * * *